Julianne Hough Celebrates 30th Birthday With Amazing Surprise Trip Planned By Hubby Brooks Laich

 Julianne went on to share some heartfelt moments on her birthday as she enjoyed her trip with Brooks.
 She noted that this was a celebration of closing one chapter and beginning a new one.
 The former Dancing with the Stars pro and judge explained that over the past seven months, in particular, she’s pursued wild ideas and big dreams, with her husband supporting her every step of the way.

-Hough added that she couldn’t be happier turning 30 and she has certainly come into her own over the past few months, clearly living her very best life.
+Hough added that she couldn’t be happier turning 30 and she has certainly come into her own over the past few months.
 Laich was obviously thrilled to surprise his wife like this and these two have become one of the cutest celebrity couples out there.
-Julianne Hough and Brooks Laich have only been married for about a year and fans can’t see what comes next for them.
+Julianne Hough and Brooks Laich have only been married for about a year and fans can’t wait to see what comes next for them.